Manuscripts published in JPPR are free of charge.

 Original article

-The original research articles should contain the following sections:
+Original research articles should contain the following sections:

-• Title (Times New Roman 13) – the title should be unambiguous, understandable to specialists in other fields, and must reflect the contents of the paper.
+- Title (Times New Roman 13) – the title should be unambiguous, understandable to specialists in other fields, and must reflect the contents of the paper.
 No abbreviations may be used in the title.

-• Abstract (Times New Roman 12) – information given in the title does not need to be repeated in the abstract.
+- Abstract (Times New Roman 12) – information given in the title does not need to be repeated in the abstract.
 The abstract should be no longer than 300 words.
 It must contain the aim of the study, methods, results and conclusions.
 If used, abbreviations should be limited and must be explained when first used.

-• Introduction (Times New Roman 13) – a brief review of relevant research (with references to the most important and recent publications) should lead to the clear formulation of the working hypothesis and aim of the study.
+- Introduction (Times New Roman 13) – a brief review of relevant research (with references to the most important and recent publications) should lead to the clear formulation of the working hypothesis and aim of the study.
 It is recommended to indicate what is novel and important in the study.

-• Discussion (Times New Roman 13) – should contain an interpretation of the results ( without unnecessary repetition) and explain the influence of experimental factors or methods.
+- Discussion (Times New Roman 13) – should contain an interpretation of the results ( without unnecessary repetition) and explain the influence of experimental factors or methods.
 It should describe how the results and their interpretation relate to the scientific hypothesis and/or aim of the study.
 The discussion should take into account the current state of knowledge and up-to-date literature.
 It should highlight the significance and novelty of the paper.
-It may also point to the next steps that will lead to a better understanding of the matters in question.
+It may also point to further steps that will lead to a better understanding of the matters in question.

-• References (Times New Roman 12)
+- References (Times New Roman 12)

 References